danihageng/ChatBot/client/README.md

 # client

 This is a chat app to interact with a bot.<br>
-Use a Vue 3 as a main javascript framework.<br>
+Use Vue 3 as the main javascript framework.<br>

 ## Technologies